Paskul/ROS2slamChange/README.md

 We should now see messages communicated back and forth with one another.
 Now, we `CTRL-C` kill both current running ROS2 programs, and close one terminal to still have one, sourced terminal running.

-If we ever need to source a terminal to it's original ROS2 install, we can use
+If we ever need to source a terminal to its original ROS2 install, we can use
 ```bash
 $ source /opt/ros/humble/setup.bash
 ```

 6. **Install packages for slam_toolbox testing**

-In our singualar, sourced, and ready terminal, install our nessesary packges:
+In our single, sourced, and ready terminal, install our necessary packages:

 ```bash
 $ sudo apt update